Here we are— Part TWO of sustainable agriculture learning with a real life example in the geographical region of Iowa! So much fun research to share!

 The Environmental Working Group describes a 1985 “conservation compact” between farmers and taxpayers aimed to reduce water pollution.
 This “conservation compact” created an agreement that farmers would prevent pollution and soil erosion in return for taxpayer investment in the form of farm subsidies.

 Fast forward to present day and a lot of Iowan taxpayers don’t quite feel like they’re getting their end of the bargain.
 Taxpayers for Common Sense mentions that the USDA fails to regulate farms in conservation (which results in ⅔ of US farm failure in meeting USDA criteria for good nitrogen management, according to the Economic Research Service, at least.
-With taxpayers being the group shelling out cash to farmers with the presumption that nitrogen management will be taken care of, it’s no surprise that a taxpayer group is a little peeved with farmers for not doing their thing and regulators for enforcing the law.
-Taxpayers for Common Sense outlines complaints, blaming agriculture policies as a part of the problem.
+With taxpayers shelling out cash to farmers, assuming that nitrogen management is taken care of, it’s no surprise that a taxpayer group is a little peeved with farmers for not doing their thing and with regulators for enforcing the law.
+Taxpayers for Common Sense outlines complaints—blaming agriculture policies as a part of the problem.

 - The Iowa Department of Natural Resources water supplies of approximately 260 cities and towns.

 - About 30% (of the 880 water systems) are very likely to be contaminated with nitrates/other pollutants.

 - For citizens/taxpayers of Iowa to have safe water, they must remove nitrates.

 - The Iowa Department of Natural Resources removes nitrates/pollutants from water.

 - In 2011 (last year of data available) 4.8 billion taxpayer dollars were spent removing nitrates from public drinking water in the U.S. as a whole.